drycc/workflow/src/understanding-workflow/architecture.md

 # Architecture

-Deis Workflow is built using a service oriented architecture.
+Drycc Workflow is built using a service oriented architecture.
 All components are published as a set of container images which can be deployed to any compliant Kubernetes cluster.